Microsoft/azure-docs.pt-pt/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Rede Kubernetes em Azure Stack Edge
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Rede Kubernetes no Azure Stack Edge Pro

-Calico, Metallb e Core DNS são todos os componentes instalados para networking no seu Azure Stack Edge.
+Calico, Metallb e Core DNS são todos os componentes instalados para networking no seu Azure Stack Edge Pro.

 - **A Calico** atribui um endereço IP de uma gama ip privada a cada cápsula e configurar a rede para estas cápsulas para que o pod num nó possa comunicar com a cápsula noutro nó.
 - **A Metallb** funciona numa cápsula de cluster e atribui o endereço IP a serviços de balanceador de carga tipo.
 Os endereços IP do balançador de carga são escolhidos a partir da gama ip de serviço fornecida através da UI local.